gradle/actions/setup-gradle/README.md

 ## Build reporting

-The `gradle-build-action` collects information about any Gradle executions that occur in a workflow, including the root project, requested tasks, build outcome and any Build Scan link generated.
+The `setup-gradle` action collects information about any Gradle executions that occur in a workflow, including the root project, requested tasks, build outcome and any Build Scan link generated.
 Details of cache entries read and written are also collected.
 These details are compiled into a Job Summary, which is visible in the GitHub Actions UI.

-Generation of a Job Summary is enabled by default for all Jobs using the `gradle-build-action`.
+Generation of a Job Summary is enabled by default for all Jobs using The `setup-gradle` action.
 This feature can be configured so that a Job Summary is never generated, or so that a Job Summary is only generated on build failure:
 ```yaml
 add-job-summary: 'on-failure' # Valid values are 'always' (default), 'never', and 'on-failure'